sagemath/sagewiki_to_gh-2022-10-10/interact/calculus.md

       do_plot = ("Draw Plots", True)):
     try:
         f = SR(f); g = SR(g); a = SR(a)
-    except TypeError, msg:
+    except TypeError as msg:
-        print msg[-200:]
+        print(msg[-200:])
-        print "Unable to make sense of f,g, or a as symbolic expressions." return
+        print("Unable to make sense of f,g, or a as symbolic expressions.") return
     if not (isinstance(xrange, tuple) and len(xrange) == 2):
           xrange = (0,1)